What is internal auditing?

 audited by the Internal Audit Section?

-When an audit or review
+When an audit or review is initiated, the

-additional information that could change the auditor's
+information that could change the auditor's perception of a

-discuss accuracy and content of the draft report.
+accuracy and content of the draft report.

 How can I get